Welcome to version 2.6 of the OpenTok.js library.

 For details on the OpenTok.js API, see the OpenTok.js library reference.

 HTTPS requirement coming soon — Due to new upcoming security policies in browsers, all OpenTok-powered web applications will have to be served from secured (HTTPS) sites to access the camera and microphone.
-Unsecured (HTTP) sites will no longer be able to implement voice, video, or screen sharing through the OpenTok platform.
+Unsecured (HTTP) sites will no longer be able to publish audio-video streams using the OpenTok platform.

-Our current estimate is that these security policy changes will go into effect for Google Chrome in October 2015, with the release of Chrome 47.
+Our current estimate is that these security policy changes will go into effect for Google Chrome in November 2015, with the release of Chrome 47, at the earliest.
 We suggest you go ahead and make the migration to reduce the chance of disruption to your application.

-However, pages served over http://localhost can still access the camera and microphone (for local testing) in Chrome 47 Canary, and we assume that this will be the case in the stable version of Chrome 47.
+However, pages served over http://localhost can still access the camera and microphone (for local testing) in Chrome 47 Canary, and we assume that this will be the case in the stable version of Chrome that includes the HTTPS restriction.

 OpenTok Plugin for Internet Explorer — The OpenTok Plugin for Internet Explorer enables OpenTok sessions in Internet Explorer.
 The plugin now works in Internet Explorer 9 - 11 (not supported in 64-bit mode).
 For information on testing your app with the OpenTok Plugin for Internet Explorer, see Developing with the OpenTok Plugin.